 4. Waterfall Glen Forest Preserve

-Located just outside of Chicago in suburban Darien, the Waterfall Glen Forest Preserve is a tucked-away treasure offering an invigorating run that's worth every step.
+Located just outside the Chicago city limits in suburban Darien, the Waterfall Glen Forest Preserve is a tucked-away treasure offering an invigorating run that’s worth every step.

-Be sure to pause at the picture-perfect waterfall (yep, there's an actual waterfall!) and soak in the rich tapestry of plants and critters that call this charming spot home.
+Be sure to pause at the picture-perfect waterfall (yep, there’s an actual waterfall!) and soak in the rich tapestry of plants and critters that call these natural surroundings home.

 5. Busse Woods (Ned Brown Forest Preserve)

-Prepare to have your breath taken away by the enchanting Busse Woods, a vast forest preserve nestled in Elk Grove Village, a short drive from Chicago.
+Prepare to have your breath taken away by the enchanting Busse Woods, a vast forest preserve nestled in Elk Grove Village, a short drive from Chicago, and part of the extensive forest preserves of Cook County.

-The 11-mile paved loop trail guides you through dense woodlands, tranquil meadows, and along the Busse Reservoir's edges, where you might just catch a glimpse of a grazing elk herd in their special enclosure.
+The 11-mile paved loop trail guides nature lovers through dense woodlands, tranquil meadows, and along the Busse Reservoir’s edges, where you might just catch a glimpse of a grazing elk herd in their special enclosure.
+The immersive natural surroundings make every visit a scenic escape.

 6. Palos Trail System

-For the adventurous souls seeking a wilder running escapade, the Palos Trail System in the southwestern 'burbs is calling your name.
+For the adventurous souls seeking a wilder running escapade, the Palos Trail System in the west, part of the forest preserves of Cook County, is calling your name.

-The paths meander through thick forests, skirting picturesque lakes and undulating hills, ensuring an exhilarating and gratifying workout.
+The paths meander through thick forests, skirting picturesque lakes and undulating hills, immersing you in the beautiful surroundings and ensuring an exhilarating and gratifying workout.

 Keep your eyes peeled for mountain bikers and equestrians, as this trail network is a magnet for outdoorsy folks of all stripes.